By Wendy C. Brooks, DVM, DipABVP

 Preparing for Surgery: Radiography

 Staging the tumor before planning removal is ideal and this means checking to see if it has spread to the lungs.
 If the tumor has already spread, removing the original (primary) tumor in the mammary gland is likely not going to be helpful, unless the tumor is eroded or open and needs removal for quality of life reasons.
-Further, cancer in the chest is an important anesthetic risk factor and its should be ruled out prior to surgery.
+Further, cancer in the chest is an important anesthetic risk factor and it should be ruled out before surgery.
 If there is cancer in the chest, therapy must be directed towards the whole dog rather than towards the localized tumor.

 To see the most detail in the lungs, most oncologists recommend three views of the chest (profile with left side down, profile with right side down, and either top to bottom or bottom to top).
 These views allow maximum inflation of all parts of the lung so that even small tumors can be seen.
 After surgery for a malignant mammary tumor, similar radiographs are periodically recommended to screen for evidence of tumor spread in case some cells had managed to escape surgical removal.
 In general, if no spread has been detected after two years, the tumor can be considered permanently cured.